stebet/eveonline-third-party-documentation/README.md

 [![Documentation Status](https://readthedocs.org/projects/eveonline-third-party-documentation/badge/?version=latest)](https://eveonline-third-party-documentation.readthedocs.io/en/latest/)

 # eveonline-third-party-documentation
 Documentation for EVE Online third-party developers.
-This covers things like ESI, Static Data Export (SDE), SSO, XML API (deprecated), and CREST (deprecated).
+This covers things like ESI, Static Data Export (SDE), and SSO.
 You can read the latest version of the documentation [here](https://eveonline-third-party-documentation.readthedocs.io/en/latest/).
 Read the instructions below if you'd like to contribute.